nickgogan/2demo-S3TikaOcrNerMongodbAtlas/tikaocr2/README.md

 All dependencies are handled by Maven, along with the creation of an executable jar.

 Install a Java JDK v17+ and ensure that a `JAVA_HOME` environment variable is configured to point to its root directory.
+Add the JDK's `bin` directory to the system `PATH` environment variable.
 - Test: `java --version`

 Install Apache Maven v3+.
 Check that `PATH` has Maven's bin directory listed along with the JDK's bin directory.